 This process only works for select laptops with a professional in mind, with the appropriate hardware.
 More than likely, most GPUs embedded on the motherboard cannot be upgraded, changed or replaced.
 External GPUs are available via USB port as the last option, which works effectively.

 Dedicated graphics cards, also known as GPUs, are roughly the same as video cards.
 Laptops can use external video cards for optimal gaming experiences, as it is challenging to upgrade a graphics card.
-Video cares are more compatible with desktops because of their size.
+Video cards are more compatible with desktops because of their size.
 Most of the time, a mobile or laptop version of that video card occurs, but it’s less powerful than the desktop version.

 You can upgrade the video card on a laptop through a tedious process, similar to upgrading the GPU and laptop graphics card.
 Most gaming laptops come with the latest technology built-in.
 If you do want to upgrade your video card in the future, get an MXM compatible notebook to install a new GPU.
 If your laptop has an MXM 3.0 slot for upgradable video cards then follow the steps below.

 - Buy a new MXM 3.0 graphics card, or purchase a custom kit